vk6flab/ssbdaemon/README.md

     say "Hello World" -o "Hello World.aiff"

+To create a file capable of tuning your radio, name it "tune.aiff".
+You can use the following command to generate a 10 second file with 1 kHz tone:

+    sox -V -r 22050 -n -b 16 -c 2 tune-test.aiff synth 10 sin 1000 vol -1dB

 **Tip**: Name the files for their phonetic content and make a symbolic link to play them.
 For example: